erilu/R-for-data-science-walkthrough/r4ds_chapters1-3_walkthrough.md

 ![](r4ds_chapters1-3_walkthrough_files/figure-markdown_github/stat_smooth-1.png)

-5.In our proportion bar chart, we need to set group = 1.
+### 5. In our proportion bar chart, we need to set group = 1.
 Why?
 In other words what is the problem with these two graphs?

 Without the group = 1, each of the proportions that are calculated for every category in cut will be equal to 1.
 This is because geom\_bar is calculating the proportion of each category in cut within that same category (ie: what proportion of "Fair" is in "Fair").
 By forcing the group to be 1, the proper proportions as part of the total number of observations will be displayed.
 Changing the group size to an arbitrary number doesnt seem to change the graph.